 All applicants shall provide proof of ownership or registration of any firearm to be licensed

 Failure to comply with these instructions may result in a processing delay or cancellation of your application.
 Applicants must be a full-time resident of the City of Burbank.
 Post Office Box addresses are not acceptable as residential addresses.
-Typed applications are preferred.
-To expedite the process, please provide an email address on the top of page 3 of 14 (Section 1 page) on your application.
 A $20 application fee will be collected at the time the application is submitted.
 The payment must be paid via credit card.
-Full payment of the remainder of the application fee ($80) will be required upon issuance of a license.

 1. Submit a completed California Department of Justice (DOJ) Standard Application to Carry a Firearm (including sections 7, & 8).
-DO NOT SIGN ANY FORMS.
 All forms will be signed in the presence of the assigned investigator.

 2. Once the application has been received and reviewed, the applicant will be required to provide fingerprints via Live Scan to assess the applicant’s eligibility.
-An instructional letter and “Request for Live Scan Service” form will be sent via mail to the address indicated on the application.
+An instructional letter and “Request for Live Scan Service” form will be sent.
 The “Request for Live Scan” form must be given to the Live Scan service provider, as it includes the necessary routing information that will direct the response to our Department.

 3. After the applicant’s Live Scan is completed, the results will be sent to our Department and the applicant will be contacted for further instruction.
 Note: Live Scan results may take between 10-16 weeks to return from the CA DOJ.

 4. Upon completion of the DOJ background, the applicant will be scheduled for an in-person interview and will be required to provide the following documents to the Department:

 a) Valid California Driver’s License, or California Identification Card